 It is possible for a fee to be charged if you cancel your car insurance.
-Typically a fee only applies if you cancel your car insurance within the first two weeks of purchasing the policy.
+A fee may apply if you cancel your car insurance within the first two weeks of purchasing the policy.
 Most of the time, if you have had your same insurance policy for a long time, no fee will apply.
 If a fee is charged, it will be subtracted from your refund amount if any is due.
 Check with your insurance carrier about cancellation fees.

 How much will my car insurance refund be?

 Figuring out the amount of your insurance refund can be tricky.
 Sometimes your insurance agent or insurance representative can calculate the refund amount immediately.
 Car insurance refunds usually are pro-rated, meaning your rate is calculated by day and any prepaid unused days will be refunded.
 If you can’t get the exact dollar amount from your agent at the time of your policy change, usually you will be able to get an exact answer within a couple of days of the change request.

 How long will it take to get my car insurance refund?